-One of the most horrific eﬀects of ME/CFS is the inability to work, and the often crippling loss of income.
+One of the most horrific eﬀects of ME/CFS and Long Covid is the inability to work, and the often crippling loss of income.
 If you are unable to work, or if you feel yourself struggling to continue to work, do not hesitate to file for disability insurance.
 The time from applying for disability to the time of approval can take from six (6) to twelve (12) months, or longer.

 There are multiple sources for disability insurance in the United States.
 Some large corporations provide disability insurance for their employees, private disability insurance can be purchased from insurance agents — prior to the onset of illness.
 A few state governments provide disability insurance payments for their government employees, and the federal government provides two types of disability insurance.

-If you have been diagnosed with ME/CFS, or any chronic disease, you may be struggling or unable to work.
+If you have been diagnosed with ME/CFS, Long Covid, or any chronic disease, you may be struggling or unable to work.
 Monetary disruption can lead to extreme stress levels, particularly if you are ill; and even more stressful if you are the sole financial support for your household.
 There are several important tips to help manage your financial journey: take stock of your monthly bills and outstanding debt, have a trusted confidant, and build relationships with your creditor.

 Download a PDF of our financial guide here.